Ferrari 312T 1975

 — Niki Lauda (1984) —

-to devote all his efforts to his then-fledling airline, Lauda Air.
-Like a boxer, however, Lauda could not resist the urge to make comeback, and in 1982 he rejoined Formula One, winning his third GP after returning and the 1984 title, over Prost, by the wafer-thin margin of 1/2 point (with Prost taking seven wins to Lauda’s five).
-Finally giving in to the years, Lauda retired for good with 25 GP wins after the 1985 season, and after successfully founding an airline served as a consultant to Ferrari and Schumacher during the second resurgence of Scuderia in 1998-2004, and later with the Mercedes AMG Petronas team.
+in 1979 to devote all his efforts to his then-fledling airline, Lauda Air.
+Like a boxer, however, Lauda could not resist the urge to make comeback, and in 1982 he rejoined Formula One with McLaren, winning his third GP after returning and the 1984 title, over Prost, by the wafer-thin margin of 1/2 point (with Prost taking seven wins to Lauda’s five).
+Finally giving in to the years, Lauda retired for good with 25 GP wins after the 1985 season, and after successfully growing his commercial airline, served as a consultant to Ferrari and Schumacher during the second resurgence of Scuderia in 1998-2004, and later with the Mercedes AMG Petronas team.

 |Niki Lauda’s Career Profile|